Santanu Pramanik

-Santanu Pramanik is an Indian politician from Bharatiya Janata Party.
-In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Khejuri (constituency).
-He defeated Partha Pratim Das of All India Trinamool Congress by 17,965 votes in 2021 West Bengal Assembly election.
+Santanu Pramanik (Born 5 May, 1985) is an Indian politician from Bharatiya Janata Party.
+In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Khejuri constituency.
+He defeated Partha Pratim Das of All India Trinamool Congress by 17,965 votes in the 2021 West Bengal Assembly election.
+In May 2026, he was re-elected as a member of the West Bengal Legislative Assembly from Bhagabanpur constituency.